peak-gao/code-notes/JavaScript/js-basics-notes-2.md

 - this is a special identifier keyword that's automatically defined in the scope of every function
     - what exactly it refers to bedevils even seasoned JavaScript developers
-- without lack of clear understanding, `this` can seem downright magical in *your* confusion.
+- without lack of clear understanding, `this` can seem downright magical in *your* confusion

 ## Why `this`?